Dadhburzmihr

 Dadhburzmihr (also spelled Dadmihr or Dazmihr) was the independent ruler (ispahbadh) of Tabaristan.
 He succeeded his father Farrukhan the Great in 728 and reigned until his death in 740/1.
 According to the 13-century Iranian historian Ibn Isfandiyar, Dadhburzmihr enjoyed a peaceful reign, facing no invasions from the Arab Caliphate, due to their attention being directed towards local revolts.
-His 6 year old son, Khurshid succeeded him.
+His 6-year-old son, Khurshid succeeded him.

+His name is a combination of dād ("created") and the proper noun Burz-Mihr, which is itself formed from burz ("exalted"), and the divine name Mihr (Mithra).